Code-X Yacht, a luxury Catamaran with hybrid drive.

 But the best bit we saved for the end.
 Code-X does not need to be physically tied down by the means of a conventional anchor, as it can also use a virtual anchor!
 The “Virtual Anchor” technology receives data from embedded gyros and the GPS system and it utilizes the electric motors which provide thrust at the calculated angle, so that the vessel is able to retain a stationary horizontal position regardless of wind and sea currents.

-Personally I don’t even want to know how much this dream-yacht costs, but for those of you who are interested, you can stop by Lake Lucerne in Switzerland, where Code-X is located and have a chat with them face to face.
+Personally I don’t even want to know how much this dream-yacht costs, as I am sure it will be a “depressingly large” number with many zeros in the end.
+But for those of you who are genuinely interested, I suppose it wont be a problem to stop by Lake Lucerne in Switzerland, where Code-X is located, and have a chat with them face to face.